tijeff/BowlingGame/README.md

   * create test for SPARE case
   * go back to add frame concept in code
   * add save of all rolls
+  * refactor to compute score with frame concept